TheFuturoHouse.com | Latest Site News & Updates

 The auction was won by Catarina Dittschlag of Jönköping

 .
 Catarina first came across the Futuro in a design book when she was a kid in the 1970's and had dreamed of owning one ever since.
-When this Futuro came up for auction and Catarina determined she would bid she had not intended to go as high as her eventual winning bid of SEK 500,000 but with the Futuro being so unusual and the opportunity to purchase one being so rare she decided to go higher with her bids and was ultimately the winner.
+When this Futuro came up for auction and Catarina determined she would bid she had not intended to go as high as she ultimately did but with the Futuro being so unusual and the opportunity to purchase one being so rare she decided to go higher with her bids and was ultimately the winner.

 Catarina has a passion for design and is constantly on the lookout for unique and unusual things; among previous purchases is another very unusual structure Nebotornet